kentdaitken/Open-Government/open by default.md

 The data lifecycle
 ===============
-Government creates or collects data to improve decison making - all kinds of data.
-Transportation metrics, financial data, Grants and Contributions, census data, labour markets, pollutants, invasive species, product recalls, and a ton of geospatial data.
+Government creates or collects data to improve decison making.
+All kinds of data: transportation metrics, financial data, Grants and Contributions, census results, labour markets, pollutants, invasive species, product recalls, and a ton of geospatial data.
+And much more.

-For the government to make use of all this data, it gets cleaned, compared, analyzed, and visualized: from data to insights and knowledge.
+For the government to make use of all this data, it gets cleaned, compared, analyzed, and visualized, getting converted from data into insights and knowledge.

 https://dashboard.edmonton.ca/

-And now, released to the public.
+And now, it gets released to the public.
 Ideally, we'd create the data from t=0 for that end state, using appropriate nomenclature, formats, and standards, and build that foundation.
 But there’s a gap in the IM pipeline: HR, IM, and communications policies were as much built for a pre-digital, pre-open world.
-Not everyone understands that they’re a data collector – we're adapting data to new contexts.
+Not everyone understands that they’re a data collector, and we're adapting data to new contexts.

 http://open.canada.ca/en/search/contracts